Blog > Amazon > Amazon Fulfilled By Merchant 101: Everything You Ever Wanted to Know

 What is Amazon Fulfilled By Merchant?

-The Amazon Fulfilled By Merchant program gives the seller full responsibility for every aspect of the shipping and handling process.
-Rather than paying FBA’s fees and sending your inventory to Amazon’s distribution centers for fulfillment, you prepare and deliver items to buyers yourself.
+The Amazon Fulfilled By Merchant program gives the seller or their chosen logistics partner full responsibility for every shipping and handling process aspect.
+Rather than paying FBA’s fees and sending your inventory to Amazon’s distribution centers for fulfillment, you or your 3PL prepare and deliver items to buyers.

 With FBM, you retain complete control over everything, from purchasing and storage to shipping and receiving, as well as customer service and managing returns.
-However, Amazon Fulfilled By Merchant doesn’t necessarily require all of these operations to take place in-house.
-Many sellers instead choose to work with 3PLs like MyFBAPrep to support their fulfillment process.
+Importantly, Amazon Fulfilled By Merchant doesn’t require all of these operations to take place in-house.
+Many sellers choose to work with 3PLs like MyFBAPrep to support their fulfillment process, helping to ensure professional prep and delivery to high standards.

 Amazon Fulfilled By Merchant is not Seller Fulfilled Prime

-Before moving on, it’s important to note that Amazon Fulfilled By Merchant isn’t the same as Seller Fulfilled Prime (SFP), which allows you to fulfill orders on your own and display the Prime badge on non-FBA listings.
+Before moving on, it’s important to note that Amazon Fulfilled By Merchant isn’t the same as Seller Fulfilled Prime (SFP), which allows you to fulfill orders independently and display the Prime badge on non-FBA listings.

-First, you must register and pre-qualify for the program, then participate in it for 30 days while hitting FBM’s required delivery speeds and SLAs.
+First, you must register and pre-qualify for the SFP program, then participate for 30 days while hitting FBM’s required delivery speeds and SLAs.
 Once you pass and are fully enrolled, you must continue to meet specific criteria like:

 • Provide Prime customers with free one- and two-day shipping.